Breeding half sibling dogs refers to the breeding of dogs that share one parent but not the other.

 For example, a dog breeder mates his stud with a female and takes home part of the litter.
-Then he
+Then he mates the same dog, for a second time, with a different female and brings home a part of that litter too.
+The puppies born of the two separate litters will be half-siblings.

 Now, if the same breeder decides to breed dogs from these two litters, it’s going to affect the gene pool, most likely in bad ways.
 Breeding half-siblings, though practiced around the world by breeders, isn’t the best breeding strategy.
 When you breed dogs that are half-sisters and half-brothers, you’re mixing the gene pool through inbreeding.
 This can cause genetic defects in the long run.
 It also increases the chances of disease, illness, disabilities, and bad behavioral traits as the coefficient of inbreeding increases.